sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 **Ablation study**

 To study the effects of how the different modalities affect the representation, we ran an ablation study in simulation.
 In our simulation experiments where we randomize the box location, we can study how each sensor is being used by completely taking away a modality during representation and policy training.
 If we only have force data, our policy is not able to find the box.
-With only image data, we get a 49% task success rate, but our policy really struggles with aligning the peg with the hole, since the camera cannot capture these small precise movements.
-With both force and image, our task completion rate goes up to 77% in simulation.
+With only image data, we achieve a 49% task success rate, but our policy really struggles with aligning the peg with the hole, since the camera cannot capture these small precise movements.
+With both force and image inputs, our task completion rate goes up to 77% in simulation.

 {% figure %}
 <img src="{{ site.baseurl }}/assets/img/posts/2020-05-18-selfsupervised-multimodal/sim_results.png"  width='91%'/>